Chapter 8 : Find Me

 She saw him a few times a week in passing and the hellos and goodbyes were cordial and enough.
 They worked briefly together once on some papers and he’d been polite enough, never mentioning anything about bedpans.
 She’d talked a bit about her work and he seemed to agree to everything she said and the angry tension of weeks before seemed dispersed.

-To Fanny Folwell, however, it seemed that they were never quite enough.
+To Franny Folwell, however, it seemed that they were never quite enough.

 “I still reckon there’s something happening between you two and you’re not letting on.”

 “Go away.
 I’ve got work to do.
 Don’t you have anything better to do?”

 “You still haven’t told me what happened before!”